CRosenbergCode/CUT-RUN/dna-seq/02_hisat2/README.md

-Purpose- Aligns trimmed fastq reads to a reference genome or transcriptome.
+Purpose- Hisat2 aligns trimmed fastq reads to a reference genome or transcriptome.
 In this case the Aedes aegypti is aligned against an input genome.
 Input- fastq.gz
 Output- SAM, which is then converted to BAM
 Requires the following files: